DutchAzureMeetup/bicep-vs-terraform/README-Bicep.md

 winget install -e --id Microsoft.Bicep
 ```

-## With a custom Powershell Script:
+## With a custom Powershell script:

 Use the [install-bicep.ps1](scripts/install-bicep.ps1) in this repo (in the scripts folder)